vadimv/server-components/README.md

 ### HTML markup rendering Java DSL

-On the serializing phase a state object to be rendered as HTML.
+On the rendering phase a state object to be converted to HTML.

 RSP provides the Java internal domain-specific language (DSL) for declarative definition of an HTML page markup as functions composition.